griffin4cats/beaconwarp/README.md

 But it *does* encourage infrastructure, in the form of warp hubs.
 They'll let you link an arbitrary amount of locations together, with only a 10 second travel time between them.

+## What's next?

+There's a few important things left to do before release.

+- [x] Interdimensional travel
+- [ ] Updating beacons
+- [ ] Checking beacon at destination
+- [ ] Warp deletion
+- [ ] Config file
+- [ ] Saving data

+These are the essential things left before release, but I also have a number of tweaks and extra features that I might decide to add before I release this.

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.